RainbowMiner/RainbowMiner/README.md

 For your convenience, you can monitor and setup RainbowMiner using your web browser.
 The web interface very prominently shows RainbowMiner's live profitability and the current BTC exchange rates.
 To start the web interface, simply open the URL [localhost:4000](http://localhost:4000) in a new browser tab.

-- Dashboard: shows the live running miners & pool balances, click the Pause/Restart button to halt and restart RainbowMiner.
+The pages are grouped in the menu on the left.

+**Main**

+- **Dashboard**: the live running miners, the remote workers (if central monitoring is enabled) and the pool balances.
+The buttons "Pause / Restart", "Lock / Unlock" and "Reboot" control the rig.
 It will take up to 20 seconds, until the miner script finalizes the pause/restart procedure, so give it some time.
-- Selected Devices: lists the preselected devices
+- **Console**: the console output of RainbowMiner, plus all [hotkeys](#hotkeys) as buttons - the way to control a rig, that runs hidden, as a service or on a headless Linux box.
+The output of the running miners is shown below it, which on Windows requires `"ShowMinerWindow": "0"` (on Linux it always works); a few miners write directly to their window and cannot be captured
+- **Rates**: the rate conversion table of all currencies in use
+- **Network**: the client/server setup of this rig, plus actions for all rigs of the network
+- **Support RBM**: referral links and donation addresses

+**Devices**

+- **Selected Devices**: the devices preselected for mining, with their live clocks, temperature and power draw
-- All Devices: lists all available devices in your rig
+- **All Devices**: all devices found in this rig, also the ones not used for mining
+- **OC Profiles**: view and edit the custom overclocking profiles of `ocprofiles.config.txt`

+**Pools**

-- Best Pools: lists the best possible pool for every algorithm
+- **Best Pools**: the best possible pool for every algorithm
-- All Pools: lists all pools available vs. all algorithms
+- **All Pools**: all available pools vs. all algorithms.
+The switch in front of a row turns off exactly that one pool/algorithm combination, not the whole pool - to switch a pool off completely, use `ExcludePoolName`
+- **Pool Earnings**: the balances of all pools and what they earned
+- **Pool Totals**: the calculated totals per pool
+- **Pool Payouts**: the payouts, that the pools have made

+**Miners**

-- Miners: lists all miners vs. all algorithms
+- **Miners**: all miners vs. all algorithms.
+A miner/algorithm can be switched off and on again here (also the ones, that EnableAutoDisableMiners has disabled automatically)
-- Active Miners: lists the best possible miners for each algorithm
+- **Active Miners**: the best possible miners for each algorithm
-- Benchmarks: monitor and reset benchmarks of failed and updated miners, reset all benchmarks
+- **Benchmarks**: monitor and reset benchmarks of failed and updated miners, reset all benchmarks
+- **Activity**: the miners, that have been running during the past days (see MaxActivityDays)
+- **Watchdog**: the current watchdog timers, plus a button to reset them

+**Config**

+- **Setup**: the complete configuration of `config.txt` as a form, with a help text for every field (see [Doc/CONFIG.md](Doc/CONFIG.md))
+- **Setup Coins**: the settings of `coins.config.txt`
+- **Setup Pools**: the settings of `pools.config.txt`, one tab per pool
+- **User Pools**: add your own or other pools, that RainbowMiner does not ship (see [Doc/USERPOOLS.md](Doc/USERPOOLS.md))
-- Custom Miners: define, import (HiveOS flight sheets) and manage your own miner programs
+- **Custom Miners**: define, import (HiveOS flight sheets) and manage your own miner programs (see [Doc/CUSTOMMINERS.md](Doc/CUSTOMMINERS.md))
+- **JSON Editor**: edit any of the config files directly, with a syntax check before saving
+- **Running Config**: the configuration, that the running RainbowMiner actually uses (config files, presets and - on a client - the server's config, all merged)
+- **Get setup.json**: download this rig's configuration, to copy it to a new rig (see section [COPY CURRENT CONFIGURATION TO NEW RIGS](#copy-current-configuration-to-new-rigs))
+- **Get Minerstats**: download a backup zip of one or all miner benchmarks
+- **Debug File**: download a zip with the miner start scripts, the miner logs, the configuration and the details of your system.
+This is the fastest way to collect everything that is needed for a bug report - please attach it, when you open an [issue](https://github.com/RainbowMiner/RainbowMiner/issues)

+**MRR** (only shown, if the pool MiningRigRentals is in use)

+- **MRR Stats**: the statistics of your rigs at MiningRigRentals
+- **MRR Rigs**: your rigs at MiningRigRentals, with their current rentals (see [Doc/MININGRIGRENTALS.md](Doc/MININGRIGRENTALS.md))

+**Links**

+- **Github**: the RainbowMiner repository
+- **API Documentation**: the reference of RainbowMiner's local API.
+The whole web interface is built on it, and it can be used to read the state of a rig or to control it from your own scripts

+At the bottom of the menu, **Theme** switches between the daylight and the night color scheme.

+The web interface is reachable from other machines in your network, if "RemoteAPI" is set to 1 in config.txt.
+In that case, protect it with "APIauth", "APIuser" and "APIpassword", and restrict the access with "APIallowIPs".

 ## CLIENT/SERVER NETWORKING

+Additional hints for this setup are collected in [Doc/NETWORKING.md](Doc/NETWORKING.md).

 Choose one PC to be the Server (it may be a dusty old notebook).
 No need to let it mine, just let RainbowMiner start in paused mode.
 Select all other Rigs to act as Clients.
 All pool API communication will then be managed by the server: no more being blocked by the pools due to excessive use of their API